Tour through your own life

 "The network is everyday life - everyday life (also) in the network."
 The latest scandal surrounding Karl-Theodor Freiherr zu Guttenberg shows the power that is being given to the Internet.
 The collaborative plagiarism documentation platform mercilessly exposed all plagiarism fragments and thus accelerated the resignation of the former model politician.

 The example illustrates the fact that in addition to the transmission of trends and fashions, political opinions and indignation can be heard much faster, thus enabling changes to be made in political structures.

 The user is now an active player - with risks, but above all with opportunities for the economy.
 According to the study authors, advertising in the network is above all: advertising.
 IKEA fans shot a spontaneous video in a furniture store without the knowledge of IKEA.

-Instead of banning further shootings, IKEA decided to reinforce the viral distribution through the comedy soap "IKEA Heights" on the Internet.
-Social networks such as Twitter, Facebook and Co. are not only revolutionizing marketing, they are also triggering upheavals in the journalistic economy.
+Instead of banning further shoots, IKEA decided to intensify the viral distribution through the comedy soap "IKEA Heights" on the Internet.
+Social networks such as Twitter, Facebook and Co. not only revolutionize marketing, but also trigger upheavals in the journalistic economy.

 The role of the media

 And at the same time shake the self-image of journalism.
 The mandatory comment field under any good onlineArticle is just an indication of that.

 In order to find out the extent to which the Internet penetrates the areas of religion and spirituality as well as politics and education, three pioneers were interviewed in their respective divisions.
 Tom Noeding, responsible for the platform evangelisch.de and community manager of the first hour, provides answers to the role of the new media for faith and religion.